Last week VisionLink had the pleasure of attending the N4A “Answers on Aging” Annual Conference & Tradeshow

 One such collaboration discussed was a housing initiative in San Francisco known as the Services Connection Program.
 Anne Hinton (San Francisco Dept. of Aging & Adult Services) & Jennifer Sinnott (NCPHS) shared how this partnership with the SFHA helped not only improve services offered to residents in a housing project in San Francisco, but also created a community where once none existed.
 This amazing collaboration resulted in 97% resident participation rate in the various wellness programs provided.

-Other collaborations presented included a community response effort to elderly abuse (Boulder County Area Agency on Aging & NCALL), partnerships improving volunteer opportunities helping aging citizens, and various health care & AAA alliances.
+Other collaborations presented included a community response effort to elderly abuse, partnerships improving volunteer opportunities helping aging citizens, and various health care & AAA alliances.
 Members from the Battle Creek Region 3B AAA shared what makes their healthcare collaboration successful:

 - High level of trust and respect among all players